Teaching and resources

 The course analyses links between forced migration and processes and patterns of globalisation.
 It considers ways of addressing the tension between a globalised world of free circulation of capital, investment and resources, and the barriers to movement facing refugees and other migrants.
 Optional modules and evening sessions focus on issues such as internally displaced peoples, Palestinian refugees, human trafficking and smuggling, psychosocial support and refugee health.

 Key issues raised by responses to forced migration are examined – responses that involve numerous different organisations and agencies with different and often competing interests and values.
 The law module considers the 1951 refugee definition and sources of complementary protection, including under EU law and under the African refugee protection system.
 Emphasis on the institutional dimension of forced migration is continued in the negotiation module, which enables reflection on how to navigate the tensions, through the simulation of a humanitarian crisis.

 Participants are given the opportunity to present on their own experience or on key issues, questions or dilemmas they wish to highlight during the optional Saturday Festival of Ideas.
 As participants bring such a wealth of particular wisdom and experience to the Summer School, we are keen to showcase this knowledge for the mutual benefit of all participants, tutors and members of the Refugee Studies Centre.

 Evening and weekend sessions

-This is an intensive course, but participants do have time to relax, work on individual presentations and sight see during the evenings and for part of the weekend.
+This is an intensive course, but participants do have time to relax, work on presentations for the Festival of Ideas and sight see during the evenings and for part of the weekend.

 Recent lecturers include: